azurecrystalz/azurecrystalz.github.io/source/_drafts/ayakashi-parade.md

 [^3]: Ayakashi and Yokai are similar beings but not exactly the same.
 Yokai focus on supernatural phenomena, while Ayakashi focuses on beauty/allure/fantasy that things have.
 Oftentimes Ayakashi are related to the sea, but since pretty much none of the entities chosen by the mayors are sea-based/related, this definition doesn't really work here.
 [^4]: Short for cosplay outfit.
 [^5]: A type of creature known for their pride, wisdom, and power.
+[^6]: Kappas are typically associated with cucumbers.
-[^6]: One of the most well known creatures in the Ayakashi/Yokai groups.
+[^7]: One of the most well known creatures in the Ayakashi/Yokai groups.
 Most similar to a devil/demon.
-[^7]: Type of creature that takes the form of a wheel with the head of a man/monk as the axel.
+[^8]: Type of creature that takes the form of a wheel with the head of a man/monk as the axel.

 <h4>Translation Notes</h4>